lukeg3/BattlemetricsBanQueryBot/README.md

 ## Games this works with

 At this time, this bot has only been tested with Squad.
-It should work for other games.
+It should work for other games with slight modifications to the data you wish to embed and display.

 ## Sources